libsdl-org/sdlwiki/SDL3/SDL12MigrationGuide.md

 There is also a '''size''' method in [SDL_IOStream](SDL_IOStream), now.
 It is called `SDL_SizeIO`().
 This lets an IOStream report the size of the stream without having to make the app seek to zero bytes from the end; in other words, you can report a total size for streams that can't seek.
 For streams that can't even do that, you can still return -1.

-The entire interface your IOStream needs to implement is detailed in (SDL_IOStreamInterface](SDL_IOStreamInterface).
+The entire interface your IOStream needs to implement is detailed in [SDL_IOStreamInterface](SDL_IOStreamInterface).
 You provide this to [SDL_OpenIO](SDL_OpenIO) to generate an [SDL_IOStream](SDL_IOStream) that the app can use roughly like a 1.2 SDL_RWops.
 Please note that the function pointers are hidden in the final object, so you can't override them once created.

 ### Add-on libraries

-The official extensions SDL_image, SDL_ttf, SDL_mixer and SDL_net have a version dedicated to SDL3: SDL3_image, SDL3_ttf, SDL3_mixer and SDL3_net.
+The official extensions SDL_image, SDL_ttf, SDL_mixer and SDL_net have a version dedicated to SDL3: [SDL3_image](/SDL3_image), [SDL3_ttf](/SDL3_ttf), [SDL3_mixer](/SDL3_mixer) and [SDL3_net](/SDL3_net).
 You may need to download them from their [GitHub repositories](https://github.com/orgs/libsdl-org/repositories) for the latest fixes.
 Subsequently, of course, you will have to link e.g. SDL3_image, not SDL_image, to compile your program.

-These libraries do not support 1.2 any more, and any compatibility with 1.2 is likely to vanish at some point from newer versions, if it hasn't already.
+These libraries do not support 1.2 any more, and source/binary compatibility with 1.2 is gone in their SDL3 versions.
+Please refer to their documentation for migration guides, and file bug reports if migration issues arise.

 ### Other stuff